Actions & Inputs

 Text Field

-Text Fields allow users to enter and edit text content into a UI.
+Text fields let users enter and edit text.
 They typically appear in forms.

 Status